How to level your Samsung refrigerator

-Using a carpenter's level, make sure the refrigerator is level left to right.
+Using a carpenter's level, make sure the refrigerator is level left to right and front to back.
 Make sure to check the level of the main unit and not the doors (which can be adjusted separately).

 If the refrigerator is not level, determine which side is higher, and on that side, rotate the leveling leg to the right and check the level again.
 Continue to make adjustments until the refrigerator is level.